karel-tomanec/karel-tomanec/README.md

 # Welcome to My GitHub Profile! 👋

-I'm a passionate graphics programmer with a special interest in ray tracing.
-I thrive on pushing the boundaries of visual fidelity and exploring the cutting-edge possibilities of rendering technologies :mag:.
+I'm a dedicated developer with a deep passion for computer graphics, driven by the challenge of solving rendering problems.
+My passion for computer graphics began during my bachelor studies, where I first encountered the field, and over time, my interest has evolved, particularly in the area of ray tracing :mag:.

 ### My Primary Toolchain :hammer_and_wrench: